amanoji/amanoji/README.md

 ### Hi 👋, I'm Felix Moeser

-- 🔭 I’m currently building a documentation site for CSpell by Street Site Software
+- 🔭 I’m currently building a documentation site for CSpell by Street Side Software
 <!--
 **amanoji/amanoji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.